SekthDroid/100-days-of-code/log.md

 **Today's Progress**: Worked on a sample app to learn about Android integration with Beacons.

 **Thoughts:** It has been a good experience, and I have learned a lot about Bluetooth handling in Android, and what I need to have in mind about battery life.

+### Day 4: January 4, 2017

+**Today's Progress**: Implemented some cache system for one of my pet projects using TDD.

+**Thoughts:** It has been so slow for me, but the confidence of all tests passing is a wonderful feedback about the system.
+Im in love with TDD.